LRLNLP/website/content/en/_index.md

 ---

+For any questions, please drop a mail to loewresnlp-2025-organizers@googlegroups.com

 Stay tuned for updates as we approach the workshop date!

 We look forward to your submissions and participation in Varna!